-I am Lecturer in Nanomaterials and Biointerfaces at King’s College London since 2016.
-My research blends nanotechnology, bioengineering and cell biology to develop functional materials that direct cell behaviour.
+I am Senior Lecturer in Nanomaterials and Biointerfaces at King’s College London .
+My research combines nanotechnology, bioengineering and cell biology to develop nanomaterials for cell interrogation and manipulation.
+My research has been awarded over £2.5M in grants including the prestigious ERC Starting Grant.
+In 2021 I was recognised as emerging biomaterial scientist by the journal Biomaterial Sciences.
 I was Marie Curie Fellow and Newton International Fellow at Imperial College London from 2011 until 2016, and I hold a doctorate from the University of Texas at Austin.
-In 2018 I was awarded an ERC Starting Grant.
-I authored more than 30 publications with over 2000 citations and I hold an international patent.
+I authored more than 40 publications with over 5000 citations and I hold two international patents.

 Dr. Valeria Caprettini

 I joined the Chiappini Lab to exploit 3D nanotechnology for addressing cells behaviour and stem cell differentiation by engineering their environment.
 I did my PhD in Bioengineering and Robotics with focus in bio-nanotechnology at Istituto Italiano di Tecnologia (IIT) in Genoa, Italy.
 During the Phd I studied the interface between cultured cells and multifunctional three-dimensional nanostructured surfaces with several applications, such as opto- and electro-poration, drug delivery, recording of action potentials and spectroscopic analysis.
 I received my BSc in Physics and my MSc in Physics of the biosystems at Sapienza – University of Rome, Italy with the thesis “Synthesis and Characterization of Virus-Like Nanoparticles”.